whoami-anoint/PreProData/README.md

     print(scaled_data.head())  # Example: Display the first few rows of the processed data

 except FileNotFoundError:
-    print("File 'your_dataset.csv' not found.
+    print("File 'sample.csv' not found.
 Make sure the file path is correct.")

 except Exception as e:
     print(f"An error occurred: {e}")
 ```

 ## Features